kirby-jack/flask-sqlite3-gui/README.md

 ## Installation instructions
 Instructions for running the project locally:

+1. Clone repo with `git clone`
-1. Instal dependencies using `pip install -r requirements.txt`
+2. Instal dependencies using `pip install -r requirements.txt`

     Please note: if you get a `ModuleNotFoundError: No module named 'flask'` error, try using `pip3 install -r requirements.txt`